gunrock/gunrock/README.md

 [Data Tactics Corporation](http://www.data-tactics.com/) and our DARPA program managers are Dr. Christopher White (2012--2014) and [Mr. Wade Shen](http://www.darpa.mil/staff/mr-wade-shen) (2015--present).
+Thanks to Chris, Wade, and DARPA business manager Gabriela Araujo for their support during the XDATA program.

 Copyright and Software License
 ----------------------------

-Gunrock is copyright The Regents of the University of California, 2013--2016.
+Gunrock is copyright The Regents of the University of California, 2013--2017.
 The library, examples, and all source code are released under
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0).